Torrenting is one of the most powerful methods to share files online. Especially large files.

 The True Power of Cloud Torrent Services

-By default, every time you download a torrent, you must exchange IPs with everyone.
+By default, every time you download a torrent you must exchange IPs with everyone.
 That’s how peer-to-peer works, so unless you’re hiding behind a strong VPN, you’re just broadcasting your IP to everyone.
-You may be exposing your IP to copyright trolls, hackers, and malicious people with evil intentions.
+You may be exposing your IP to copyright trolls, hackers, and malicious people with nefarious intentions.
 It’s a good thing to give back to the community by seeding as long as you can, but do you know everyone in the network?
-It also slows your connection and limits your other downloads.
+It’ll also slow your connection and limit your other downloads.

-Bitport.io is the best cloud torrenting service for several reasons.
+Bitport.io’s is the best cloud torrenting service for several reasons.
 It is 30MB/s fast, and you can use it to stream your media on various devices and operating systems, including iOS and Chromecast, and it supports Kodi.
 It makes torrenting as easy as “Ctrl-C,” no other service can do that.
-Bitport.io provides a free account that allows you to download a new torrent every 24 hours.
+Bitport.io provide a free account that allows you to download a new torrent every 24 hours.

-The interface is intuitive, and you can use it to download torrents from your browser alone, whether on your iPhone, Android device, or notebook.
-You don’t have to download the torrent several times or transfer it between your devices.
+The interface is intuitive and you can use it to download torrents from your browser alone whether on your iPhone, Android device, or notebook.
+You don’t need to download the torrent several times or transfer it within your devices.